Getting rid of a pain in the neck: Chiropractic Association calls for regulation of industry

 “Then if the patient still needs to be treated, you need to re-examine them before you continue treatment,” he said.

-Channel NewsAsia approached two such "large package companies" to get some insight into their pratices, but they did not respond.
+Channel NewsAsia approached two such "large package companies" to get some insight into their practices, but they did not respond.

 CALL FOR REGULATION